- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IIA.
-Geophysical Activity Summary 15/2100Z to 16/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 381 km/s at 15/2143Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 144 pfu.
+Geophysical Activity Summary 14/2100Z to 15/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 465 km/s at 14/2355Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 456 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (17 Sep, 18 Sep, 19 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (16 Sep) and quiet to active levels on days two and three (17 Sep, 18 Sep).

 Class M 01/01/01

 Class X 01/01/01

 Observed 15 Sep 075

 Predicted Afr/Ap 16 Sep-18 Sep 006/005-012/015-013/015